mcmtroffaes/ffmpeg-msvc-nuget/README.md

 ## Usage

-A prebuilt nuget package can be found [here](https://www.nuget.org/packages/FFmpeg.Nightly/).
+A prebuilt nuget package can be found [here](https://www.nuget.org/packages/FFmpeg.Nightly.LGPL/).
 If you want to build your own nuget package, then:

   * Use ``install.ps1`` to download and extract the relevant FFmpeg dev and shared builds for both 32 bit and 64 bit.
   * Use ``build.ps1`` to regenerate the lib files using Visual Studio 14.0 tools.
-  * Use ``nuget pack FFmpeg.Nightly.nuspec`` to create the nuget package.
+  * Use ``nuget pack FFmpeg.Nightly.LGPL.nuspec`` to create the nuget package.

 ## License